atif-shaikh/civi-fakepost/README.md

-Testing offline Recurring Contributions using Paypal Fakepost IPN
+Testing offline Recurring Contributions using Paypal Fakepost IPN for CiviCRM

 Steps to perform Recurring Contributions :
 ----------------------------------------------